 What is Passive Income?

-Passive income is income streams you earn from doing little to no work.
+Passive income is income you earn from doing little to no work.
 You’ll have to do some upfront work, but then the money just comes in.

 Having multiple income streams is good for two reasons: